 How are the school's resources allocated and matched to children's SEND needs?

 We ensure that all children who have Special Educational needs are met to the best of the school's ability with the funds available.

-We have a team of teaching assistants who are part funded from the SEN budget and deliver programmes designed to meet individual or groups of children's needs.
+We have a team of teaching assistants who are part funded from the SEND budget and deliver programmes designed to meet individual or groups of children's needs.

 The budget is allocated on a needs basis.
-The Children who have the most complex needs are given the most support often involving an teaching assistant.
+The Children who have the most complex needs are given the most support often involving a 1:1 teaching assistant.

 How is the decision made about what type and how much support my child will receive?

-The class teacher alongside the SENCo will discuss the child's needs and what support would be appropriate.
+The class teacher alongside the SENDCo will discuss the child's needs and what support would be appropriate.

-Different children will require different levels of support in order to bridge the gap to achieve age expected levels.
+Different children will require different levels of support in order to maximise their full potential.